 You can’t fix an abuser.

 Over the years that I have travelled alongside and helped women who have been subjected to some form of abuse in relationships, I have heard the same thing from almost all of them: “I thought if I loved him enough he would heal and then he would change”.
+But you can’t fix an abuser.

 It’s beautiful; this idea that love heals everything.
 That we can fill gaping chasms and black holes and a wretchedly sad angry emptiness of another person with just enough love.